Professional Diversity Network (NASDAQ:IPDN) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Professional Diversity Network (NASDAQ:IPDN – Get Rating) in a research report report published on Monday.
-The firm issued a hold rating on the information services provider’s stock.
+StockNews.com initiated coverage on shares of Professional Diversity Network (NASDAQ:IPDN – Get Rating) in a report issued on Tuesday.
+The brokerage set a “hold” rating on the information services provider’s stock.

-Professional Diversity Network (NASDAQ:IPDN – Get Rating) last released its earnings results on Thursday, March 31st.
-The information services provider reported ($0.09) earnings per share for the quarter.
+Professional Diversity Network (NASDAQ:IPDN – Get Rating) last released its quarterly earnings data on Thursday, March 31st.
+The information services provider reported ($0.09) earnings per share (EPS) for the quarter.
 The business had revenue of $1.47 million for the quarter.
-Professional Diversity Network had a negative net margin of 47.79% and a negative return on equity of 126.96%.
+Professional Diversity Network had a negative return on equity of 126.96% and a negative net margin of 47.79%.

 About Professional Diversity Network (Get Rating)